Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 These commands, or programs, can be software you made or someone else made.

-You can do basic stuff like add, edit, view, and list files and folders.
+You can do basic stuff like manipulating files and folders, and their contents.

 You can also do more complex stuff like managing a projects dependencies.
 Or debug, test, and build your projects.

-I would say that whatever you can do using some GUI aplication, you can do the same thing using the terminal.
+I would say that whatever you can do in any GUI application, you can do with the terminal.
-But the difference is that you have an endless amount of customization, and you can do a lot more, using the terminal.
+But using the terminal you have an endless amount of customization, and you can do a lot more.

 Should you know everything there is to know about the terminal?
 Only if you want to.